nja93/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su -give temporary access to superuser's privileges whoami -prints the effective username of the current user groups-  prints all the groups the current user is part of chown betty hello -changes the owner of the file hello to the user betty
+su -give temporary access to superuser's privileges whoami -prints the effective username of the current user groups-  prints all the groups the current user is part of chown betty hello -changes the owner of the file hello to the user betty touch-to create and empty file